medic/medic-docs/configuration/developing-community-health-applications.md

 ## Contact Summaries
-In the `contact-summary.templated.js` file, write a script to control how a contact's profile page will appear by defining three outputs: `context`, `fields`, and `cards`.
+Health workers can easily access and manage the families and people they serve as profile pages in the People tab.
+These contact profiles display basic information about the contact along with their history and upcoming tasks.
+You can control how a contact's profile page will appear and behave by defining these three outputs in the `contact-summary.templated.js` file: `context`, `fields`, and `cards`.

 <!-- TODO: Add annotated screenshot of a contact page showing structure -->